 - What constitutes a healthy diet and how does it vary at different stages across the lifecourse, across different groups, within populations and in different regions of the world?

-- What culturally appropriate food should be produced and consumed to improve health in developing countries?
+- What culturally appropriate foods should be produced and consumed to improve health in developing countries?

 - How do we diversify the food produced to provide nutritious food that people want to eat, and what impact does this have on health outcomes?

-- How can we modify/manage food/food systems so that they provide sustainable, nutritious food to improve human health?
+- How can we modify/manage food/food systems so that they sustainably provide nutritious food to improve human health?

-- How do changing farming practices affect nutrient availability in crops and farmed animals and their implications for human nutrition and health?
+- How do changing farming practices affect nutrient content in crops and farmed animals and their implications for human nutrition and health?

 - What factors influence the nutrient content and bioavailability of macro- and micro-nutrients in food, and their uptake/absorption to impact on human health?

 - How can we improve methods, standards or technologies to measure dietary intake, energy expenditure, nutritional status and health outcomes, particularly for use in developing countries settings?

 - How can we demonstrate a clear link between biofortification/fortification and health benefits?

 Approaches to tackle these questions could include the following areas:

 - physical and chemical interactions in foods and the underlying biological mechanisms of bioavailability, nutrient uptake and metabolism, for example diet, nutrition and health, general health status, systemic infection, inflammation; gut health and function, gut microbiome, early microbial colonisation and pathogenic organisms in the gut